 - Judicial activism means when judges make decisions that go beyond their authority or power to make an impactful change that alters society even though it’s not within the scope of their job description.

-The judiciary adjudicates legal disputes and interprets, defends, and applies the law in legal cases.
+- The judiciary adjudicates legal disputes and interprets, defends, and applies the law in legal cases.
 The active role of the judiciary includes upholding and promoting the rights of citizens in a country.

-The judiciary also acts as a system that works for the resolution of disputes.
+- The judiciary also acts as a system that works for the resolution of disputes.

 What do Judicial Activists do?

-Judicial activists work to rule on lawsuits in a way that results in a preferred or desired outcome, regardless of what is written in the law.
+- Judicial activists work to rule on lawsuits in a way that results in a preferred or desired outcome, regardless of what is written in the law.
 It is the sphere in which judges overrule certain acts or judgments to protect a wider perspective.

-Judicial activism and judicial restraint have different outcomes.
+Judicial activism and judicial restraint differences

-Judicial Activism plays an important role in formulating social policies on civil rights protection and political unfairness.
+- Judicial Activism plays an important role in formulating social policies on civil rights protection and political unfairness.

-Judicial Activism sets out a system of balances and controls for the government.
+- It sets out a system of balances and controls for the government.
 It highlights the required change by providing a solution.

-Judicial Activism allows judges to utilize their personal judgment on issues in case of imbalances.
+- Allows judges to utilize their personal judgment on issues in case of imbalances.

-Judicial Restraint encourages the court to review an existing law instead of modifying it.
+- Encourages the court to review an existing law instead of modifying it.